-RSPB and Natural England: It is essential there is adequate strategic mitigation for the impacts of this development via contributions to secure off-site habitat provision and management regards the loss of part of the Ramshill CWS and the habitat it provides for protected species including cirl buntings.
+RSPB (comments followed second set of revised plans): None of the changes affect the comments and concerns already expressed, so the views in letter dated 23/10/12 are still relevant.
+It is essential there is adequate strategic mitigation for the impacts on this development via contributions to secure off-site habitat provision and management regards the loss of part of the Ramshill CWS and the habitat it provides for protected species including cirl buntings.
 The retention of hedges within the boundaries of proposed dwellings will most likely lead to the loss of their existing wildlife value through inappropriate management such that these features cannot be regarded with any confidence as part of on-site mitigation.
 No details are provided in regard to a contribution for biodiversity offsetting and conditions for biodiversity enhancements.
 RSPB and Natural England should be consulted on the scope and content of biodiversity offsetting and mitigation/enhancement measures.